[CONTACT]

 ZANU-PF party policies.
 In 1996, civil servants, nurses, and junior

 affecting most of southern Africa.
+Land redistribution re-emerged as

-Land redistribution re-emerged as the main issue for the ZANU-PF
+the main issue for the ZANU-PF government around 1997.
+Despite the

-"willing-buyer-willing-seller" land reform programme since the 1980s,
+existence of a "willing-buyer-willing-seller" land reform programme

 black population.
 Confiscations of white farmland, continuous